mrchristensen/PotentialFields/README.md

 This will launch a GUI through which you can evaluate your algorithms on the robot.

+(For WSL, run XLaunch and set your display variable: `export DISPLAY="127.0.0.1:0.0`)

 ## Interface Controls

 The interface allows you to do the following: